You have a blog up and running and finally had the courage to hit the publish button…

 1.HAVE AN ATTRACTIVE WEBSITE

 Make sure that your website looks attractive.

-If you are a non-techy person just like me, Divi will be your best friend when it comes to website design.
+If you are a non-techy person and want to do it yourself just like me, Divi will be your best friend when it comes to website design.

 I personally started out with 2 free WordPress themes (that both looked horrible), then purchased Avada and went finally for Divi and stuck with it since 2018.